How to Prepare For Your Interview

 Different companies or organizations may use different platforms to host the interview—from Zoom to Google Hangouts to other programs.
 You don’t need to become an expert in these features but, it’s a good idea to become comfortable at:

 When prepping for a video interview, put yourself in the position of whoever will be interviewing you.
 Be conscious of:

 On a similar note, it’s worth remembering that the only person the interviewer wants to interact with is you–not your adorable pets, lovely roommates, or kid sister.
 Plan ahead so the interview isn’t distractingly interrupted by unexpected visitors.

 It would be a shame to have the audio cut out mid interview.
 Nothing can derail a smooth interview back-and-forth than the inability to hear the other person.
-There’s no need to invest in fancy, studio-quality headphones.
-If you’re comfortable with earbuds, those should work fine, plus they are visually intrusive.
+There’s no need to invest in fancy, studio-quality headphones, earbuds should work fine.

 While the job interview location may now be a digital platform (and your couch), certain interview expectations stay the same—namely presenting yourself with professionalism and dressing for the job, especially when you’re interviewing from home.
 There’s an old adage—dress for the job you want, not the role you have.
 In a video interview, this could mean opting to dress a touch more formally—even if HR said the employees usually go for business-casual.
 (And, yes, you should wear pants during video interviews.)

 After preparing for the logistics of a video interview, it can be easy to forget one simple thing: Be yourself and be prepared and share who you are!

 Learn more about how to crush your remote interview →

 This section was created and written by SoFi Career Expert, Ashley Stahl.
 Read the full article here.